Zariski-dense surface groups in non-uniform lattices of split real Lie groups: -forms of

 \begin{definition} The \emph{first Galois cohomology set of $G$ (with coefficient in $H$)} is the set of equivalence classes of continuous $1$-cocycles.
 It is denoted by $\HH^1(G,H)$.
-It is not a group in general. \end{definition}
+This is not a group in general. \end{definition}